-Once soft, add squash to a bowl with 70g grated parmesan, 250g ricotta, a tablespoons of chopped thyme, 8 chopped sage leaves, the zest of a lemon, salt and pepper.
+When the squash is ready, add it to a bowl with 70g of grated Parmesan, 250g of ricotta, a tablespoon of chopped thyme, 8 chopped sage leaves, the zest of a lemon, salt and pepper.
 Mash it all together.

-Time to make your pasta.
+Pasta Time.
 It is easy.
 So easy.
 You just have to have faith and be persistent.
-So take 200g of flour.
-Pour it onto a surface.
+Measure out 200g of flour and pour it onto a surface.
 Make a well in the middle.
-Take 2 eggs.
-Crack them into a bowl and whisk together.
-Pour the egg mix into the well in the flour.
+Crack 2 eggs into a bowl and whisk together.
+Pour the egg mix into the well.

-With a fork, mix the egg into the flour.
-Once it is absorbed, dust your hands with flour and start working the dough.
-If it is slightly dry, as a small drop of water.
-It will start sticky, but if you keep kneading and beating it about, it will turn soft and smooth.
+Mix the egg into the flour with a fork.
+Once it has absorbed, dust your hands with flour and start working the dough.
+If it is slightly dry, add a small drop of water.
+It will start off quite sticky but if you keep kneading and beating it about, it will become soft and smooth.

 Once smooth, wrap it in cling film and refrigerate for 20 minutes.

-Once cooled, take dough from the fridge.
+Once it has cooled, take the dough from the fridge.
 Cut it into quarters.
-Take 1 quarter, place it on a surface covered with flour, and roll it out with a rolling pin.
-Roll it thin – half the thickness of a 10p piece.
-It doesn’t matter if it is a bit thicker – but the thinner the better.
+Take 1 quarter, place it on a surface covered with flour and roll it out with a rolling pin.
+Roll it thin.
+Half the thickness of a 10p piece.
+It doesn’t matter if it is a bit thicker but the thinner the better.

-Heat a pan of water.
-Season with salt.
+Heat a pan of water and season with salt.
 Add your raviolis.
-They should take 3-4 minutes – they are ready when they all float to the top.
+They should take 3-4 minutes.
+They are ready when they all float to the top.

 In the meantime, get your sauce on.
-Melt 150g butter in a pan.
-Add 7 sage leaves, and 10-12 drops of lemon juice.
+Melt 150g of butter in a pan.
+Add 7 sage leaves and 10-12 drops of lemon juice.
 When the butter starts to brown, remove from the heat.